Carbon markets

 The 2024 UN Climate Change Conference, COP29, held in Baku, Azerbaijan, agreed International Carbon Market Standards for a centralised carbon market under the United Nations.

-Read more on UNFCC wesbite
+Read more on UNFCCC wesbite

 How do carbon markets work?